ucsb-cs111/w20/_lectures/lect13.md

 # Reading assignment

-No new reading assignment for next week.
+No new reading assignment.
+Work the sample midterm problems under e02 on the course GitHub page, and come prepared to ask questions about them at Tuesday's section.

 # References for today's lecture